MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 ##### [WinUI 3 (Windows App SDK)](#tab/winui3)

-If your app targets WinUI 3 (Windows App SDK), skip this section, because:
+If your app targets WinUI 3 (Windows App SDK), skip this step, because:

 *  WinUI 3 bundles the WebView2 SDK, so there isn't a need to download the WebView2 SDK separately.